tvkent/GenomeSize/README.md

 "Then we get mapping data (this uses Paul's script and assumes single end reads).
 May need to tweak headers and list of files names for this script to get it to run appropriately too."

-Use the get_mapping.sh script, then the get_mapping_2.sh script.
-(Uses the parsesam.pl script)
+Use the get_mapping.sh script (Uses the parsesam.pl script)

 #### Find set of "good" genes